 Here’s an idea of what we can do about coveting a man’s body, attention, power for ourselves.

 A few months back I was lunching with a friend at a local restaurant.
 We were deep in conversation when I became vaguely aware of a marginally attractive man walk in with a woman and an elderly man and sit across from me.
 Without missing a beat in my conversation, I glanced up and took him in.
 He wasn’t as attractive (to me) as Dale, of that I could tell immediately.
 However, he seemed focused and clean and kind–all lovely qualities.
-And I was drawn t
+And I was drawn to that.

 Instead of being able to merely admire, I caught myself (minutes later) trying to catch his eye.
 In between my sentences with my friend I was stealing glances, lingering my eyes longer than I needed.
 Then, right dab smack in the middle of a sentence, my awareness kicked in.
 I became conscious of what I was doing.